Crossmint/crossmint-sdk/packages/ui/react-ui/README.md

 ## Components

-### `CrossMintButton` _required_
+### `CrossmintPayButton` _required_

-CrossMintButton is a button component that is used to trigger the opening of the CrossMint popup and modal overlay.
+CrossmintPayButton is a button component that is used to trigger the opening of the CrossMint popup and modal overlay.

 | propName              | default     | required | description                                                                                  |
 | --------------------- | ----------- | -------- | -------------------------------------------------------------------------------------------- |